aiven/devportal/includes/config-elasticsearch.rst

     **indices.memory.index_buffer_size** Percentage value.
 Default is 10%.
 Total amount of heap used for indexing buffer, before writing segments to disk.
 This is an expert setting.
 Too low value will slow down indexing; too high value will increase indexing performance but causes performance issues for query performance.

   ``indices_queries_cache_size`` => *integer*
     **indices.queries.cache.size** Percentage value.
 Default is 10%.
 Maximum amount of heap used for query cache.
 This is an expert setting.
-Too low value will decrease query performance and increase performance for other operations; too high value will cause issues with other OpenSearch functionality.
+Too low value will decrease query performance and increase performance for other operations; too high value will cause issues with other Elasticsearch functionality.

   ``indices_recovery_max_bytes_per_sec`` => *integer*
     **indices.recovery.max_bytes_per_sec** Limits total inbound and outbound recovery traffic for each node.
 Applies to both peer recoveries as well as snapshot recoveries (i.e., restores from a snapshot).
 Defaults to 40mb